 And sometimes hard beds and dirty toilets.
 The upside of having lived and worked in remote parts of Uttar Pradesh for a couple of years is that I’ve probably already experienced the worst hotel beds, bumpy roads and dirty toilets (or lack of any toilets) that one can possibly come across in India.
 These experiences have undoubtedly increased my resilience and ability to live with minimal facilities (while also making me fastidious about cleanliness!).
 The good part is that I’ve never come across as bad conditions in any of my travels since then (or perhaps I just know what to go for, and not, much better now).

 Further, I believe that when one is truly in love with the destination or outcome, one also garners the strength and resolve to live through whatever it takes to get there.
 Because I enjoy travel and everything it offers as much as I do, I don’t mind bumpy roads, intermittent access to clean toilets, and sometimes hard beds.
-It’s all a part of experiencing a life one is not used to, getting out of one’s comfort zone, and most importantly, developing humility and gratitude for the privileges one has.
+It’s all a part of experiencing a life we are not used to, getting out of our comfort zone, and most importantly, developing humility and gratitude for our privilege.

 While I love exploratory travel, I’ve also often felt the need and urge to simply get to a picturesque place and relax.
 There have been times I’ve not even stepped out of the house because I didn’t feel the need to, and loved being in bed or in the verandah, surrounded by nature, calm and solitude, to read, think, write, unwind.
 However, this is not all that I seek from travel, every time.